mhofmann-Khoury/knit_script/README.md

 Knit Script won't stop you though, so try it out on your machine.
 Gauge defaults to 1 (full gauge) so that we knit on every needle.

-So if we set the Gauge to 2 we will only b knitting on the even needles.
+So if we set the Gauge to 2 we will only be knitting on the even needles.
 Consider this simple KnitScript, which knits the first four front needles at half-gauge:

 ```knit_script
 with Gauge as 2, Carrier as 1:{